danhws/Dublin_Bike_App/README.md

 Upon loading the map, markers are designated a color based on the number of available bikes at that station.

-Details on the full application architecture can be found [here](dublinBikesApp_ProjectReport.pdf)
+Details on the full application architecture can be found [here](dublinBikesApp_ProjectReport.pdf).

 ## Data